dhall-lang/dhall-lang/standard/imports.md

     parent </> import₀ = import₁
     canonicalize(import₁) = child
     referentiallySane(parent, child)
     Γ(child) = e₀ using responseHeaders  ; Retrieve the expression, possibly ; binding any response headers to
                                          ; `responseHeaders` if child was a
                                          ; remote import
-    corsCompliant(parent, responseHeaders)  ; If `child` was not a remote import ; and therefore had no response
+    corsCompliant(parent, child, responseHeaders)  ; If `child` was not a remote ; import and therefore had no
-                                            ; headers then skip this CORS check (Δ, parent, child) × Γ₀ ⊢ e₀ ⇒ e₁ ⊢ Γ₁ ε ⊢ e₁ : T
+                                                   ; response headers then skip
+                                                   ; this CORS check
+    (Δ, parent, child) × Γ₀ ⊢ e₀ ⇒ e₁ ⊢ Γ₁
+    ε ⊢ e₁ : T
     ────────────────────────────────────  ; * child ∉ (Δ, parent)